Muhlex/iw4x-ttt/docs/TTT.md

 | ttt_detective_start_credits     | Amount of shop credits every detective starts the round with.                                                                   |             1 |
 | ttt_detective_kill_credits      | Amount of shop credits awarded to a detective for killing a traitor.                                                            |             1 |

+### Recommendations
-⚠️ Furthermore there are some settings from the base game, that should be changed for a better experience:
+⚠️ Furthermore there are some settings from the base game that should be changed for a better experience:
 | Dvar                       | Description                                                                           | Recommended Value |
 |----------------------------|---------------------------------------------------------------------------------------|------------------:|
 | g_gametype                 | Needs to be set to run the gamemode.                                                  |               ttt |